Holographic Daniel Wohl

 The title composition on the album (track 5, "Holographic") stuns with its combination of propulsive rhythms and densely layered melodies.
 The instrumentalists of the Bang on a Can All-Stars are merged completely with Wohl's interleaving samples of vocals, bubbling water, and decaying electronics.

 Track 7 ("Source") is a gorgeous piece (featuring vocal contributions from composers Olga Bell and Caroline Shaw) that sets a new standard for how vocals and electronics can work together in music.
 In Progression (track 8) Mivos Quartet and Mantra Percussion are locked into intricate polyrhythmic interplay with a prepared piano - harmonies get progressively darker over the course of the 7 minute piece.
 Meanwhile, album closer "Shapes" (track 9) – a collaboration with L.A.-based experimentalists Lucky Dragons – is a shimmering and mournful piece that concludes the album with a somber, elegiac tone.
+The whole record collectively “exhibits that style of slow and thoughtful musical development with well-orchestrated blends of electronic textures and instruments” (NewMusicBox) that can be only achieved with a creative such as Wohl.

 The live premieres of Holographic will take place in New York City (Baryshnikov Arts Center) January 21 & 22, Philadelphia (FringeArts) February 5, Indianapolis (Indianapolis Museum of Art) February 6, and Saint Paul (Liquid Music) February 11, 2016.
 Wohl will call on the talents of Mantra Percussion and the Holographic String Quartet (featuring members of Flux Quartet and String Noise), blending the virtuosic talents of his performers with a newly commissioned visual component and rich electronic creations to bring his spellbinding multimedia work to life.
 All live performances of Holographic will also feature projections from Los Angeles-based visual artist Daniel Schwarz, engaged and commissioned by The Film Society of Minneapolis St. Paul.